Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

 \section{Algorithms}

-In this section, we present the bias mitigation methods found in our literature search.
-We distinguished bias mitigation methods based on their type (i.e., in which stage of the ML process are they applied): pre-processing (Section \ref{section:pre}), in-processing (Section \ref{section:in}) and post-processing (Section \ref{section:post}) methods~\cite{friedler2019comparative} .
+In this section, we discuss the bias mitigation methods found in our literature search.
+We distinguished bias mitigation methods based on their type (i.e., in which stage of the ML process are they applied): pre-processing (Section \ref{section:pre}), in-processing (Section \ref{section:in}) and post-processing (Section \ref{section:post}) methods~\citep{friedler2019comparative}.
 Moreover, we organize methods in categories (i.e., the bias mitigation approach).
-For this, we follow taxonomies devised by Dunkelau and Leuschel~\cite{dunkelau2019fairness}, as well as Caton and Haas~\cite{caton2020fairness}.
+For this, we follow taxonomies devised by \citet{dunkelau2019fairness}, as well as \citet{caton2020fairness}.
 Figure~\ref{fig:approaches} illustrates the 13 categories we use.

-A single publication may reside in multiple categories, for example if their approach applies pre-processing before adapting the training procedure during an in-processing stage.
-This is the case for \pubmulti publications, for which we provide more information in Section \ref{section:combined}.
+Among the \puball publications, \pubpre used pre-processing (Section \ref{section:pre}), \pubin used in-processing (Section \ref{section:in}) and \pubpost used post-processing methods (Section \ref{section:post}).
+We observe that a single publication may investigate up to three different types of bias mitigation methods, and as such it can be counted multiple times (for example, an approach can apply pre-processing before adapting the training procedure during an in-processing stage).
+This is the case for \pubmulti publications analysed in this survey, for which we provide more information in Section \ref{section:combined}.